 The Public content section is where you enter information to help Customers understand what your Booking page is for.
 You can enter basic information about yourself or your staff member, your meeting type, location, and write a welcome message to the Customers who schedule time with you.
 You can also add tags that enable your Customers to filter Booking pages grouped in a Master page.

 The Public content you add is used when your page is in Enabled status as well as in Disabled status.
 When you disable your page, you can keep the Public content section as is or change it to display a different message.

 Location of the Public content section

-You can access this section by going to Setup -> select the relevant Booking page -> Public content (Figure 1).
+To access this section, go to Setup -> ScheduleOnce setup in the top navigation bar.
+Select the relevant Booking page -> Location settings (Figure 1).

 Public content features

 Add a Booking page image: You can add your photo or any other image.
 For best results, upload an image in JPG, PNG or GIF format (max 200KB).
 It will be cropped or scaled to a 200 x 200 pixels rectangle as part of the upload process.
 If you check the checkbox marked Include image in default Customer notification emails, the image will be included in all relevant Customer notifications such as email confirmations (Figure 2).

 NoteBooking pages created before December 20th 2015 will have this option turned off by default.
 If you want to enable it for your existing booking pages, you can simply check the Include image in default Customer notification emails checkbox.

 Add a Name: Choose the name of your page here.
 It can be your name, your organization's name, or the type of meeting your Customers are booking.